xero-github/ecs-cluster-update-lambda/README.md

 # Lambdas for zero down-time ECS cluster upgrades

 This repository contains two lambdas which facilitate zero downtime removal of container instances from an ECS cluster, for example during scale-ins or rolling cluster updates.
+See [this blog post](https://devblog.xero.com/automating-ecs-cluster-upgrades-with-cloudformation-and-lambda-2b4f1bec575d) for the full solution overview.

 ## Drain lambda